 Getting your money back: how to stop direct debits and reverse charges

-This guidance note tells you what you can do to stop a direct debit.
+This help page tells you what you can do to stop a direct debit.
 It also tells you how you can get a refund by reversing a charge from your financial institution if you paid with a credit card (this includes debit cards where you pay using a “credit” function).

 Even if we find you are entitled to a refund, you may not get your money back until after we close our case.
 This is because we must follow our complaint handling procedures, which give your provider the opportunity to respond to your complaint.
 The information in this guidance note explains how you may be able to get your money back faster.